|credit Fir0002/Flagstaffotos via Wikimedia|

 Her older son bowed his head.

 "Your time will come again," she allowed.
-"Perhaps when you climb your next mountain, we nannies will sing your praises."
+"Perhaps when you climb your next mountain, the nannies will sing your praises."

 The following morning, the mightiest bucks and nannies led the way upslope.
 The wounded kid and a few other, slow youngsters were left to straggle behind.
 Between the leaders and the stragglers, there ranged the immature males and females.
 They formed groups that lasted for a while, split apart, and re-formed with different individuals in them.